pamelaireri/pamelaireri/README.md

 ## About
-Project Manager and Technology Consultant with three years of experience serving Fortune 500 companies.
-I love developing products, writing code, creating web and mobile applications, and working with technology.
+Project Manager with three years of experience serving Fortune 500 companies.

 In my past roles, I have excelled at project management, dealing with customized product development.
 As a project leader, I have handled everything from beginning to end during the software development life cycle.
 In addition to working closely with the developers providing statement-of-work, direction, guidance, training, and defined code requirements.
 I find it rewarding to see a vision come to life.